 a.
 Intent.
 Bellevue Way is a hub of activity, where commerce and entertainment converge on a wide sidewalk corridor that is richly designed and furnished.
-Designated in the Comprehensive Plan as a "Grand Shopping Street", the Bellevue Way room features bold and expressive landscaping that also buffers users from the street.
+Designated in the Comprehensive Plan as a "Grand Shopping Street", the Bellevue Way Room features bold and expressive landscaping that also buffers users from the street.

-- i.
-Location: west side of Bellevue Way NE between NE 6th Street and NE 4th Street; and - ii.
+- Location: west side of Bellevue Way NE between NE 6th Street and NE 4th Street; and - ii.
 Artistic Elements: Figure 20.25A.175.A.1 identifies the location where a major artistic element shall be located.

-- A new major artistic element at the entrance to Bellevue Square, located at the intersection of NE 6th Street and Bellevue Way NE, should reinforce the artistic importance of this location adjacent to the Bellevue Arts Museum.
-The feature should be viewable by pedestrians approaching from Compass Plaza and the intersection of NE 4th Street and Bellevue Way NE; - ii.
-Ecological Framework: - (1) Living ground cover plant selections should provide a lush green effect with large, bold foliage; and - (2) Where feasible, evaluate the use of bioretention swales or cells within the planter strips. - iii.
+i.
+A new major artistic element at the entrance to Bellevue Square, located at the intersection of NE 6th Street and Bellevue Way NE, should reinforce the artistic importance of this location adjacent to the Bellevue Arts Museum.
+The feature should be viewable by pedestrians approaching from Compass Plaza and the intersection of NE 4th Street and Bellevue Way NE;

+ii.
+Ecological Framework:

+(1) Living ground cover plant selections should provide a lush green effect with large, bold foliage; and a.
+Intent.
+The Downtown Park is a place where people pause and step away from the busy activity of Downtown.
+The park is a verdant sanctuary and community gathering space.
+Intermittent design elements embedded along the promenade and at prominent entries remind people that they are on the Grand Connection.

+- (2) Where feasible, evaluate the use of bioretention swales or cells within the planter strips. - iii.
 Furnishings should be designed to provide a sense of protection from vehicle traffic along Bellevue Way NE.